microsoft/vscode-docs/docs/remote/vsonline.md

 You can specify a GitHub repo containing your dotfiles, a target location for the files, as well as install commands when creating a VS Online environment.

-See the [VS Online Personalizing documentation](https://docs.microsoft.com/visualstudio/online/reference/personalizing) to learn how to add your dotfile configurations to an environment.
+See the [VS Online Personalizing](https://docs.microsoft.com/visualstudio/online/reference/personalizing) documentation to learn how to add your dotfile configurations to an environment.

 ## Getting started

 The Visual Studio Online documentation has Quickstarts for all three clients.
 The Quickstarts will fast-track you through signing in to VS Online, creating your first environment, and connecting to it with your preferred client:

-* [VS Online in VS Code](https://docs.microsoft.com/visualstudio/online/quickstarts/vscode) - Use VS Code to connect and work in your VS Online environment.
+* [VS Online in VS Code](https://docs.microsoft.com/visualstudio/online/quickstarts/vscode) - Use the Visual Studio Online extension to connect and work in your environment.
 * [VS Online in the browser](https://docs.microsoft.com/visualstudio/online/quickstarts/browser) - Connect to your VS Online environment through a browser-based editor.
 * [VS Online in Visual Studio IDE](https://docs.microsoft.com/visualstudio/online/quickstarts/vs) - Try out the Visual Studio IDE Private Preview for VS Online.